pubky/pubky-backup/README.md

 # Pubky Backup App

+# This Application is currently in pre-release.
+Do not trust as your primary backup.

 A basic multi-platform desktop application which takes a `pubky` and downloads all of it's files to a local directory.